“What is the local system account?”

 Second Method – PsExec

 Sure, there are other ways to access the local system account, such as Task Scheduler and SC.exe.
-They are painful, however, in comparison to the two ways I just showed you above.
+They are painful, however, in comparison to the two solutions I just showed you above.

 x86 vs x64